deeplearning4j/deeplearning4j/index.md

       "I feel like Frankenstein.
 The doctor..." - Steve D.

       "I am very keen on using deeplearning4j in production here.
-This is a massive opportunity in a market worth billions of quids." -John M.
+This is a massive opportunity in a market worth billions of quid." -John M.

 ### Contributing to Deeplearning4j